What Our Students Say

 When this course was originally conceived a year ago, we were already convinced that our regular, routine liturgical life has the potential to transform the lives of those who encounter it.
 Since then the coronavirus and lockdown have brought to the fore the challenges and potential blessings inherent in our daily liturgy, as well as drawing into sharp relief the occasional offices: particularly those of the funeral and the wedding.
 A mixture of liturgical theology and an informal sharing of practice, particularly that which we have learnt and been challenged by over the past six months will shape this day of study.

-We will think more broadly than the recent lockdown, but the theological and liturgical principles of the church, and the way in which they have risen – or failed to rise – to the challenge of this year, will be the framework for this day.
+This day course will be run fully online.
+As outlined in the course framework, we will be thinking more broadly than the recent lockdown, to include the theological and liturgical principles of the church, and the way in which they have risen – or failed to rise – to the challenge of this year.

 Specific foci for the day will be: